ceshwar/reddit-norm-violations/README.md

 # Hybrid Approaches to Detect Comments Violating Macro Norms on Reddit: reddit-norm-violations

+**[Content warning: Files included in this repository may contain instances of comments that are highly inflammatory or offensive]**

 Authors: Eshwar Chandrasekharan (eshwar3@gatech.edu), Eric Gilbert (eegg@umich.edu)

 This dataset was generated as an extension of our CSCW paper: